 One alternative is to stay in a town at a lower altitude, for example Ollantaytambo (2,792 m) or Pisac (2,715 m), both located in the Sacred Valley.
 Both are slightly above the 2,500-meter mark, but the risk of altitude sickness will be lower than it is in Cusco.
 Alternatively, you can head to these lower-altitude towns if you are struggling with the altitude in Cusco

-Another alternative we strongly recommend is if travelling to Cusco from Lima try to follow Peru Hop’s route along the coast and up to Cusco from the beautiful city of Arequipa rather than a direct flight.
-Gradual increases in altitude via road transport are known to greatly reduce the effects of Soroche.
-Time at intermediate altitudes will give you a chance to acclimatise to the thinner air and help prevent, or at least diminish, any issues when visiting the UNESCO heritage site.
+Another alternative we strongly recommend is if traveling to Cusco from Lima try to follow Peru Hop’s route along the coast and up to Cusco from the beautiful city of Arequipa rather than a direct flight.
+Gradual increases in altitude via road transport are known to greatly reduce sickness.
+Time at intermediate altitudes will give you a chance to acclimatize to the thinner air and help prevent, any issues when visiting the UNESCO heritage site.
+For more information on Arequipa and what you can do in the white city while you acclimatize check out the Official Arequipa Website

 If you’ll be trekking the classic Inca Trail to Machu Picchu, altitude sickness is once again an issue.